Namibian Marine Corps

-The Namibian Marines Corps is the Naval Infantry of Namibia and is part of the Namibian Navy and the Namibian Defence Force.
+The Namibian Marines Corps are the marines of Namibia and part of the Namibian Navy and the overall Namibian Defence Force.

 History

 The Marine Corps are a recent addition to the Namibian Defence Force due to the gradual establishment of the Namibian Navy.
 The first Marines were trained in Brazil in 2005.
 The Marine Commandant is subordinate to the Commander of the Namibian Navy.
 The current Marine Corps Commandant is Captain Olavi Shipunda.

 Training

-Aspirant Marines are trained in Namibia by a combination of Namibian instructors as well as the Brazilian Military Advisory Team (BRAZMATT) based in Walvis Bay at the Naval Training School.
-The first course to complete before induction as a marine is the Marines Soldier Formation Course that lasts for five months, after completion induction into the marine corps takes place and the marine is promoted to the rank of able seaman.
-Marines specializing in infantry are required complete a six-month infantry specialization course.
-The Marine Amphibious Commandos Special Operations Course is the toughest course in the corps and has a one-in-two failure rate; its courses last a year.
+Aspirant Marines are trained in Namibia by a combination of Namibian instructors and the Brazilian Military Advisory Team (BRAZMATT) based in Walvis Bay at the Naval Training School.
+The first course to complete before induction as a marine is the Marines Soldier Formation Course which lasts for five months, after completion of that course induction into the marine corps takes place and the marine is promoted to the rank of able seaman.
+Marines specializing in infantry are required to complete a six-month infantry specialization course.
+The year-long Marine Amphibious Commandos Special Operations Course (MACSOC) is the toughest course in the corps and has a one-in-two failure rate.